michhar/jetson-customvision/README.md

 ## Tested setup

 - Jetson AGX Xavier flashed with JetPack 4.4 (L4T R32.4.3) with all ML and CV tools (**including** `nvidia-docker`)
-- Additional NVMe 512 GB SSD
 - 16 GB swap file (on NVMe mount if using one, otherwise main storage disk)
 - [Optional] Additional NVMe 512 GB SSD
   - Set docker to use the NVMe drive for docker images
 - [Optional] Azure CLI installed on Jetson to push AI docker image
+- Default docker (not Moby) or Docker CE

-If using a different Jetson device, follow instructions for flashing that specific device.
+If using a different Jetson device, follow instructions for flashing that specific device (e.g. Jetson Nano using a prebuilt image for a SD-card based OS).
 It will still be a good idea to create an 8-16 GB swap file on the available storage for the model footprint when loaded into memory.

+To create a swap file, follow these Linux instructions:  https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/#creating-a-swap-file.

 ## Instructions

-1. Use CustomVision to train an object detection model, with the following notes:
+### 1. Use CustomVision to train an object detection model, with the following notes:
   - Use "General (compact)" as "Domain" ("compact" will ensure we can export for IoT Edge)
   - Export as Dockerfile --> ARM (Raspberry Pi 3) and download the zipped folder
   - Locate the `model.pb` and `labels.txt` files in the `app` folder within the main zip folder

-2. Place the `model.pb` model file and the `labels.txt` labels file into the `customvision-linux-arm/app` folder from this repo (if there is a `labels.txt` already in it, just overwrite with the newly exported one).
+### 2. Place the `model.pb` model file and the `labels.txt` labels file into the `customvision-linux-arm/app` folder from this repo (if there is a `labels.txt` already in it, just overwrite with the newly exported one).

-3. Build the docker image (this will build the image based on the `Dockerfile`) with a tag so that it's easy to upgrade as needed:
+### 3. Build the docker image (this will build the image based on the `Dockerfile`) with a tag so that it's easy to upgrade as needed:
     ```
     cd customvision-linux-arm
     nvidia-docker build -t objectdetection:0.0.1 .
     ```

-4. Check that it's using the GPU:
+### 4. Check that it's using the GPU:
     ```
     nvidia-docker run -it objectdetection:0.0.1 /bin/bash